 He didn’t seem proud of himself, and certainly didn’t seem worried that he had done anything wrong.
 It was as if it were business as usual, and he seemed more interested in continuing our walk.

-He had come as a puppy from a shelter.
+He had come, to me, as a puppy from a shelter.
 He was taken from an idiot owner, by animal control, who had a litter of pups and was neglecting them.
 The point is he had never been in the wild or had a parent teach him how to hunt, nor had he seen it done before.

 It struck me that I had witnessed a purely instinctive reaction.
 It was so pure in its intention, focus, method, and execution.
 It was a product, as were so many of his traits, of generations of survival of his species, combined with breeding and repeated specific work his breed had performed.
 For him to have become something other than what he was would probably have been improbable, if not impossible.
 It was imprinted in his DNA, essentially, in every cell of his body.

 Interesting story, right?
-But, of course, it leads us to where I tend to go… into aspects of introspection and self-assessment.
+But, of course, it leads us into aspects of introspection and self-assessment.

 It’s Not about the Thumbs